davidgtonge/pdi/readme.md

 This function clears all previously registered functions, it is mainly useful for testing.

+### `strict`

+If this function is called before activation, then there are checks made when calling the factory fucntion, the following will cause an error to be thrown

+ * If the factory tries to access a property that hasn't been depended on
+ * If a property is not accessed even though it has been depended on

 ### `create`

 This function is useful for where the DI container will be used to perform a particular operation, rather then for system start-up.
 It returns a DI container with the `add`, `start` and `clear` methods.